boreal321/WAF-111-Protect-yourself-against-the-OWASP-Top-10/Lab_Guide/docs/class1/class1.rst

 - Introduction to the OWASP Top 10
 - Create a new BIG-IP Advanced WAF Policy for an existing web application
-- Leverage F5 WAF Tester to assess vulnerabilities in an existing web application – Explore the BIG-IP OWASP Top 10 Compliance Dashboard
+- Leverage F5 WAF Tester to assess vulnerabilities in an existing web application
+- Explore the BIG-IP OWASP compliance dashboard
 - IP OWASP Top 10 Dashboard to mitigate OWASP Top 10 attacks
 - Leverage F5 WAF Tester to assess vulnerabilities in an existing web application